Lydia-GG/uploadPhoto-multer-cloudinary/README.md

 # uploadPhoto-multer-cloudinary
-One task app how to upload photo using multer,  cloudinary, NodeJs and React
+This app is an One task app how to upload photo using multer,  cloudinary, NodeJs and React